nathub071122/natGIT/LABS/advanced java labs.md

 :beginner: _**JDBC**_

-:one: _User Story_ : As a user I would like to display the movie title, language and category in the below format.
+:four: _User Story_ :

+4.1 As a user I would like to display the movie title, language and category in the below format.

-Hint : Use Jons
+Hint : Use Joins

 ![](movie.png)

+4.2  As a user I would like to display the movie title, language and category in the below format by accepting language and category from the user (hard code values) using PreparedStatement.